-

 We know our coastal region will continue to be impacted by climate disasters.
 We also know the enduring impacts of environmental racism on housing, health, and economic security will require ALL of our creativity and dedication.

 We see job training for sustainable, green and FORTIFIED rebuilds and new builds as critical to resilient communities in Southern Louisiana.
+All of our construction efforts seek to rebuild to the strongest standards possible with local labor.